 - (a) To recommend to the officers of the County adoption of plans and regulations, including General Plan amendments, Zoning Code amendments and zone changes, for the future growth, development and beautification of the County in respect to public and private development. - (b) To recommend to the officers of the County plans, including specific plans, planned communities and area plans, consistent with the future growth and development of the County in order to secure to the County and its inhabitants' sanitation, proper service of all public utilities, harbor, shipping and transportation facilities. - (c) To make recommendations to any public authorities or any corporation or individuals of the County with reference to the location of any proposed buildings, structures or works. - (d) To initiate amendment(s) to the General Plan, Zoning Code, zoning map, specific plans and area plans. - (e) To hear and approve, conditionally approve, modify or deny discretionary permits including, but not limited to, Use Permits, Coastal Development Permits, and Variance Permits. - (f) To hear and approve or deny the proposed revocation of a permit(s). - (g) To hear appeals from actions of the Subdivision Committee with respect to tentative tract and parcel maps, and lot line adjustments.
-The Planning Commission decision on such appeals shall be final for appeals not involving a California Environmental Quality Act determination, unless the California Environmental Quality Act determination is being appealed, in which case both the CEQA determination and the discretionary permit determination are appealable to the Board of Supervisors from the Planning Commission as set forth in section 7-9-150.4(a)(3) 125.10(a)(3). - (h) To hear appeals from actions by the Director, OC Development Services regarding negative declarations and the requirement to prepare environmental impact reports.
-The Planning Commission decision on such appeals may be further appealed to the Board of Supervisors as set forth in section 7-9-150.4(a)(3) 125.10(a)(3). - (i) To hear appeals from actions by the Director, OC Development Services or Zoning Administrator regarding a discretionary permit.
-The Planning Commission decision on such appeals shall be final, unless the California Environmental Quality Act determination is being appealed, in which case both the CEQA determination and the discretionary permit determination are appealable to the Board of Supervisors from the Planning Commission as set forth in section $7-9-\frac{150.4(a)(3)}{125.10(a)(3)}$ .
+The Planning Commission decision on such appeals shall be final for appeals not involving a California Environmental Quality Act determination, unless the California Environmental Quality Act determination is being appealed, in which case both the CEQA determination and the discretionary permit determination are appealable to the Board of Supervisors from the Planning Commission as set forth in section 7-9-125.10(a)(3). - (h) To hear appeals from actions by the Director regarding negative declarations and the requirement to prepare environmental impact reports.
+The Planning Commission decision on such appeals may be further appealed to the Board of Supervisors as set forth in section 7-9-125.10(a)(3). - (i) To hear appeals from actions by the Director or Zoning Administrator regarding a discretionary permit.
+The Planning Commission decision on such appeals shall be final, unless the California Environmental Quality Act determination is being appealed, in which case both the CEQA determination and the discretionary permit determination are appealable to the Board of Supervisors from the Planning Commission as set forth in section 7-9-125.10(a)(3).

 Sec.
-7-9-3. - 7-9-6 Office of Zoning Administrator and Associate Zoning Administrator.
+7-9-3. - Office of Zoning Administrator and Associate Zoning Administrator.

 The office of Zoning Administrator and Associate Zoning Administrator are hereby created.
-The Director, EMA, shall appoint persons to fill these offices.
+The Director shall appoint persons to fill these offices.
 The Associate Zoning Administrator shall serve as Zoning Administrator during any absence of that officer.
 The Zoning Administrator shall have those powers provided by ordinance and include, but are not limited to: